latest nhpb_banner 1__compressed2

 • Emergency Financial Aid to the Elderly, Disabled, and Children can help with cash aid, food stamps, SSI, and other benefits.
 Call EAEDC at 1-877-382-2363.

+Grant money is offered for people with a disability in MA.
+This is in addition to social security benefits.
 Cash assistance for the low income and disabled can come from different agencies.
-Some of the programs are offered by Massachusetts Department of Housing & Community Development (phone 1-800-632-8175) or the Human Services department (1-866-950-3663).
+Some of the programs are offered by Human Services / Transitional Services department benefits.
+Call (877) 382-2363.

 Massachusetts Commission for the Blind provides social services and rehabilitation to legally blind residents of all ages.
+They also help people developing cataracts, and find how to get a free cataract surgery.
 These benefits help people who are legally blind live independently in their own, existing communities.

-Some of the more financial and medical care includes MassHealth services for financially eligible people, including hospital services, personal care attendants, long-term care services, private duty nursing, and transportation services.
+• Some of the more financial and medical care includes MassHealth services for financially eligible people, including hospital services, personal care attendants, long-term care services, private duty nursing, and transportation services.
 They will also assist with housing needs and job discrimination.
-800-392-6450
+Call 800-392-6450 to read the commission for the blind.

 Commission for the Deaf and Hard of Hearing works on behalf of residents and families that has a member that is deaf, loosing this sense or that are currently hard-of-hearing.
 The agency offers programs, benefits, and advocates on their behalf.
 Clients can receive case management services, including specialized services for children as well as CART translation services.
 Other resources are independent Living Programs, including consumer education, peer mentoring, assistive technology, self-advocacy, and other living skills.
-Phone 1-800-882-1155.
+Phone 1-800-882-1155 or (413) 788-6427.

 Government assistance (and charities) can help the disabled in Massachusetts get hearing aid or assistive equipment.
 In general, the applicant needs to be low to moderate income and their health insurance can’t pay for it.
 There is help for children, seniors, and disabled of all ages.
 Find free hearing aids near you.